podrivo/botivo/README.md

 npm install
 ```

 Make sure you create a `.env` file and set your environment variables.
-For the `TWITCH_PASSWORD`, you'll need a OAuth Access Token, which you won't find in your Twitch profile, but you can get it [here](https://twitchapps.com/tmi/) or [here](https://twitchtokengenerator.com/).
+For `TWITCH_PASSWORD`, you'll need a OAuth Access Token, which you won't find in your Twitch profile, but you can get it [here](https://twitchapps.com/tmi/) or [here](https://twitchtokengenerator.com/).
 ```dotenv
 TWITCH_CHANNEL=your-channel-name
 TWITCH_USERNAME=your-bot-name